Lightnet/vitereactui/README.md

 - vite
 - rollup

+# Notes:
+ - .cjs, .mjs, .jsx and .js in config build to complie for prerender fixed.

 # Information:

 To build simple ui and test them for other project builds for ui used.